Shahzaibfardeen/Shahzaibfardeen/README.md

 - 🔭 I’m Currently Working On `Full Stack Web Developer.`
 - 🌱 I’m Currently Learning `React & Redux.`
-- 👯 I’m Looking to Collaborate On `Any Organization.`
+- 👯 I’m Looking to Collaborate On `Any Organization OR Teams.`
-- 🤔 I’m Looking For Help With The `Beginner Level Developer` As Well.
+- 🤔 I’m Looking For `Beginners / Advanced Developers` To Join In Our Organization.
 - 💬 Ask Me About : Anything Related To `Design & Develope`
 - 📫 How To Reach Me: Mail Me : @ S4shahzaib73@gmail.com